Estimating Counterfactual Matrix Means with Short Panel Data: Proofs of Supplementary Results

+As it turns out, this assumption is equivalent to the O\textsuperscript{3} Algorithm converging to a single super cohort when $r = 1$: \begin{proposition} When $r = 1$ and every entry of $\Gamma$ is non-zero, the bipartite graph $\tilde{\mathcal{G}}$ being connected implies that the O\textsuperscript{3} Algorithm converges to a single super cohort after a single iteration, i.e. $K = 1$ and $M^{(1)} = 1$.
+If, in addition, Assumption \ref{assump:cohort_sizes_and_potential_outcome_variance_bound} holds, then the O\textsuperscript{3} Algorithm converging to a single super cohort after a single iteration implies that $\tilde{\mathcal{G}}$ is connected with high probability. \end{proposition} We provide a proof of Proposition \ref{prop:bipartite_graph_observed_outcome_overlap_graph_equivalence} in Appendix \ref{proof:prop:bipartite_graph_observed_outcome_overlap_graph_equivalence}.
+We note that since when $r = 1$, $\Gamma$ is a vector, the assumption that every entry of $\Gamma$ is non-zero is just assuming that the systematic component $\gamma_t\lambda_i$ in the factor model \eqref{eq:factor_model} matters for determining every potential outcome.

-Second, we consider the identification arguments in \citet{bonhomme2019distributional}, which identifies the distributions of $Y_{it}$ under a model of outcomes with discrete unobserved heterogeneity, and \citet{hull2018estimating}, which identifies differences in $\mu_{ct}$ across $t$ under a TWFE-like model of outcomes.
+Second, we consider the identification arguments in \citet{bonhomme2019distributional}, which identifies the distributions of $Y_{it}$ under a model of outcomes with discrete unobserved heterogeneity, and \citet{hull2018estimating} and Section 3.3 of \citet{kline2024firm}, which identify differences in $\mu_{ct}$ across $t$ under a TWFE-like model of outcomes.
 Unlike \citet{abowd2002computing} and \citet{jochmans2019fixed} and similarly to this paper, these papers model an infinite population of units and, due to their focus on bipartite match outcomes, take seriously the fact that units form one match at a time sequentially.
-Abstracting away from the time dimension to match the setup in this paper, at their core, \citet{bonhomme2019distributional} and \citet{hull2018estimating} base their identification arguments off of variants of the assumption about the connectivity of the graph $\check{\mathcal{G}}$ whose nodes correspond to outcomes and whose edges between two outcomes $t_1$ and $t_2$ exist if a positive measure of units have both outcomes $t_1$ and $t_2$ observed: \begin{assumption} The graph $\check{\mathcal{G}}$ is connected. \end{assumption}
+Abstracting away from the time dimension to match the setup in this paper, at their core, \citet{bonhomme2019distributional}, \citet{hull2018estimating}, and \citet{kline2024firm} base their identification arguments off of variants of the assumption that another graph $\check{\mathcal{G}}$ is connected, where $\check{\mathcal{G}}$ is an undirected graph whose nodes correspond to outcomes and whose edges between two outcomes $t_1$ and $t_2$ exist if a positive measure of units have both outcomes $t_1$ and $t_2$ observed.